compgen-io/cgpipe/docs/05-Job_Runners.md

 Each runner has different options, which are listed below.

-For SGE, SLURM, and SBS, you have the option: `global_hold`.
-If `global_hold` is set to 'T', then a preliminary job will be submitted with a user-hold set.
-All of the rest of the jobs will include this as a dependency.
+For PBS, SGE, SLURM, and SBS, you have the option: `cgpipe.runner.{runner_name}.global_hold`.
+If `global_hold` is `true`, then each job will have a user-hold placed on it until the entire pipeline has been submitted.
 Once the entire pipeline has been submitted (successfully), the user-hold will be released and the pipeline can start.
 This is useful to make sure that any step of the pipeline will run if and only if the entire pipeline was able to be submitted.
 This also makes sure that quick running jobs don't finish before their child jobs have been submitted.
+If there is an issue with submitting any of the jobs, then all jobs will be aborted before they are released for execution.

-For SGE and SLURM, you can also set a global default account by using the `default_account` option.
+For PBS, SGE, and SLURM, you can also set a global default account by using the `cgpipe.runner.{runner_name}.account` option.

-For SGE, there are two additional options: the name of the parallel environment needed to request more than one slot per node (`parallelenv`;
+For SGE, there are two additional options (`cgpipe.runner.sge.`): the name of the parallel environment needed to request more than one slot per node (`parallelenv`;
 `-pe` in qsub), and if the memory required should be specified per job or per slot (`hvmem_total`; `-l h_vmem` in qsub).
 The default parallelenv is named 'shm' and by default `h_vmem` is specified on a per-slot basis (`hvmem_total=F`).

+PBS has three unique options (`cgpipe.runner.pbs.`): `trim_jobid`, `use_vmem` and `ignore_mem`.
+`trim_jobid` will trim away the cluster name from the jobid returned from `qsub`.
+If your cluster returns something like "1234.cluster.hostname.org" from qsub, but requires "1234" for `qstat`, etc... then this option will trim away the "cluster.hostname.org" from the captured jobid. `use_vmem` will set all memory restrictions with `-l vmem=XX` as opposed to the default `-l mem=XX`.
+And `ignore_mem` will ignore any memory restrictions whatsoever in the job submission script (this may cause problems with your cluster or job scheduler, so use at your own risk).

+SBS has two other options (`cgpipe.runner.sbs.`): `sbshome` and `path`. `sbshome` sets where the SBS job scripts will be tracked.
+By default this is in the current directory under `.sbs`.
+However, this can be set by the `$SBSHOME` environmental variable or overridden by this property. `path` is the path to the `sbs` program, if it isn't part of your `$PATH`.

 ### Template script